-The Most Museum was founded in 1888.
-From the beginning, it has been collecting historical, scientific and artistic collections with an emphasis on the wider Most region, represented by three geomorphological units – the Most Basin, the Ore Mountains and the Bohemian Central Mountains.
-Historically, the most important part of the collections is the personal estate of Ulrika von Levetzow, the last love of Johann Wolfgang von Goethe, to which a permanent exhibition is dedicated.
-Collections of insects, fossils, weapons, textiles, arts (including folk) and handicrafts are also extremely rare and rich.
+The Museum in Most was established in 1888.
+Since the beginning, it has been assembling historical, scientific and artistic collections with emphasis on the wider Most region, represented by three geomorphological units – the Most Basin, the Ore Mountains and the Bohemian Central Mountains.
+Historically, the most important part of the collections is the personal estate of Ulrika von Levetzow, Johann Wolfgang von Goethe’s last love, which is on display on the permanent exhibition.
+Collections of insects, fossils, weapons, textile, arts (including folk) and handicrafts are also extremely rare and rich.

 Regional Museum in Český Krumlov

 The Museum is housed in the building of a former Jesuit seminary.
 It gives a comprehensive picture of the history of the city and the region through its expositions.
 Extensive collections from the fields of archeology, art history, ethnography or pharmacy are dominated by a ceramic model of the city – the largest of its kind in the world.
 The Museum branch – the writer Adalbert Stifter’s Natal Home in Horní Planá opens the door to the world of the historical and literary Bohemian Forest (Šumava).
 Across the river Vltava lies a castle inscribed on the UNESCO’s World Heritage List.